EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration

-We evaluated our system using a sample of 40 papers as ground truth, including papers in AI, wearable technology, VR/AR, conversational agents, etc. Our system is supported by GPT-4o, and we also benchmarked our system against the GPT-4o LLM model to recommend UX metrics using precision, recall, and F1 score \cite{tamm2021quality, fayyaz2020recommendation}.
-The baseline GPT-4o and our system were given the same set of inputs, including the system description and the corresponding list of indexes.
-Then, each sample was processed three times by both our system and the baseline to generate a list of metrics.
-The results obtained from both the systems were generalized to reflect the naming standards used in test dataset.
-To perform the final comparision, we calculated the precision, recall, and f1 score for each subsequent run, and the final metric scores obtained were averaged to obtain the overall mean scores.
+For implementation, we sampled each input three times using our system and the baseline to generate a list of metrics.
+The results obtained from both systems were generalized to reflect the naming standards used in the test dataset.
+To perform the final comparison, we calculated the precision, recall, and F1 score for each subsequent run, and the final metric scores obtained were averaged to obtain the overall mean scores.

-Table \ref{table:3x4_example} demonstrates that our system significantly outperforms the baseline GPT-4o, with a 6\% increase in precision, a 10.1\% increase in recall, and a 7.4\% increase in F1 score.
-We further conducted a pair-wise t-test by processing each sample 10 times on both the systems, to compare the metric mean between \systemName and baseline ($t = 8.32, p = 0.014^{*}$).
-The t-test demonstrate that their is there is a statistically significant difference between the performance (precision, recall, and F1 score) of the two models on the same dataset.
+Table 2 demonstrates that our system significantly outperforms the baseline GPT-4o, with a 6\% increase in precision, a 10.1\% increase in recall, and a 7.4\% increase in F1 score.
+We further conducted a pairwise t-test by processing each sample 10 times on both systems, to compare the metric mean between \systemName and the baseline ($t = 8.32, p = 0.014^{*}$).
+The t-test demonstrates that there is a statistically significant difference between the performance (precision, recall, and F1 score) of the two models on the same dataset.
 Additionally, we observed that our system recommends more relevant UX metrics for a given system description than the baseline GPT-4o.
 For instance, when evaluating Tan et al.'s work \cite{tan2024audioxtend}, our system recommends using \textit{Perceived Naturalness} to measure how naturally the AI-generated visuals integrate with the audiobook narrative.
-However, when evaluating the baseline GPT-4o, none of the generated metrics explicitly address the naturalness of the integration between visuals and audio.
-Furthermore, when testing the system on Wang et al \cite{wang2024virtuwander}, our system recommends evaluating \textit{Emotion Awareness} to monitor the system's ability to recognize and appropriately respond to users' different emotional states, which is also measured in the research However, none of the metrics recommended by the baseline model address the evaluation of the varied emotional states of the user.
-Additionally, when using \cite{sun2024lgtm}, the system recommends measuring \textit{Perceived Intelligence} to assess how users perceive the system in generating coherent motions, which the baseline model does not explicitly recommend.
-The results indicate that our system outperforms the baseline GPT-4o in recommending UX metrics to users.